Blog

 Christmas is not the time to deprive yourself.
 I’m all for eating foods you associate with the Festive Season, with Family get-togethers and with your favourite childhood memories – even if they are not considered “healthy”.

-I actually feel that there is something healthy in sharing your dinner table with family.
+I feel that there is something healthy in sharing your dinner table with family.
 Eating something that was made with love.
 Enjoying it in great company with friends and family that you haven’t seen in a while.

 However, our bodies do not know it is Christmas.
 The sugar and the alcohol still create the same reactions in our bodies as during the rest of the year.